-WSCC Humankind hosts Claire Ashley Exhibit
+WSCC Humankind hosts Claire Ashley exhibit

-An exhibit reception will be held from 5-8 p.m.
+A reception will be held from 5 to 8 p.m.
 Friday, Oct.
 22 at the Ludington Area Center for the Arts.
 During the reception, there will also be a performance related to the artwork presented at LACA.
 The exhibit, reception and presentation are free and open to the public.

 Scottish-born, now Chicago-based, Claire Ashley’s works mine the language of painterly abstraction, monumental sculpture, slapstick humor and pop art to transform ordinary materials into inflatable large-scale painted sculptures.

-In October 2020, Claire Ashley, as a part of Humankind, gave a presentation of her work, her inspirations and presented a performance online.
-That talk and performance may be viewed at Works of Claire Ashley.
+In October 2020, Ashley, as a part of Humankind, gave a presentation of her work, her inspirations and presented a performance online.
+That talk and performance can be viewed at Works of Claire Ashley.

 For more information about the humankind series, visit westshore.edu or contact humankind@westshore.edu.